Finoozer/article-one/README.md

 1. Repetitive tasks must be converted into routines
 2. Routines should be improved each iteration
 3. Non-routine tasks must be recursively planned ahead
-4. Non-routine tasks must be executed as effectively as possible
+4. Non-routine tasks must be executed as efficiently as possible
 5. Arguments dictate principle
 6. Action must be based on principle
 7. Principle should be changed only rarely